mlvc-lab/qtbench/README.md

 Quantization Bench is forked from DeepCompressor library from MIT Han Lab.
 Many thanks to the original authors for their great work!

-This is also used for safe llms project.